 The following requests six numbers, five from the [1,69] range

 and one from [1,26].
-The replacement
+The replacement parameter for

-both sequences is set to false
+both sequences is set to false, which means the

 numbers will be picked without replacement, i.e., will not contain